 Learning all about the Maker and how it works is the first step to making sure you don’t just leave it in a box.
 All sad and lonely.

 1. Set-Up of the Cricut is Really Easy

 Setting up your Maker is the easiest part of the whole process.
 Other than buying the damn thing.
 That was pretty easy too!

 Take the machine out of the box.
 Layout the cords.
 There are two.
 The one for power and the one to connect to a computer (USB cord).

 Plug your machine into a power source.
 If you want to use a laptop then you will plug in the USB cord as well.
 If you plan on using Bluetooth you can follow the directions to set that up too.
 There is also a card that walks you through the quick process of setting up Cricut Design Space, Cricut Access (if you want it, you can do a free trial first) and connecting to your machine.

-2. Cricut Machines Comes with a Sample Project
+2. The Machines Comes with a Sample Project

-There are supplies for a cute little card that comes with the Cricut Maker.
+There are supplies for a cute little card that comes with all Cricut machines.
 The set up will prompt you to complete the project.
 Don’t skip this part!
 It is walking you through the basic tools and options of Cricut Design Space and your machine.

 The sample project is designed to teach you about your machine and the basic process of making Cricut projects.
 Do it!!

 One of my favorite features of the Maker (besides all the different blade options) is the Bluetooth option.